Hero Costume (Heat)

 Placeholder

-Stylish, Highest Damage Combo for Tokoyami in base form.
+Highest Damage Combo for Tokoyami in base form.
 This combo requires getting one tick of Beta damage, then transitioning into Air Melee Loops.
+In practicality, this combo is very expensive and is mostly for flexing your mastery.

 Breakdown: